aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 });
 ```

-As you can see I am accessing the
+As you can see I am accessing the resolved endpoint object through the IEndpointFeature or the Http Context.
+The framework provides wrapper methods to access the endpoint object without having to reach diretly into the context as I have shown here.

 ## Endpoint routing configuration

 The middleware pipeline endpoint route resolver middleware, endpoint dispatcher middleware and endpoint route mapping lambda is setup in the `Startup.Configure` method of the `Startup.cs` file of ASP.NET Core project.

 This configuration changed between 2.2 and 3.0 preview 3 versions and is still changing before the 3.0 release version.

 So in order to demonstrate the endpoint routing configuration I am going to declare the general form of the endpoint routing middleware configurartion as pseudo code based on the three core concepts listed above: